edavidaja/docter/README.md

 ### posts

-You can create blog posts in post `post`.
+You can create blog posts in `post`.

-## License

-released under the MIT license